-This is Class 3 where our Year 3 and 4 pupils are based in Helvellyn classroom.
-It is taught by Mrs Wadey supported by Mrs Matheson, Mrs Court, Mrs Craggs and Mrs Mason.
-Take a look at the photos below to see our room.
+This is Class 3 where our Year 3 and 4 pupils are taught by Ms Chapman and are supported by Mrs Mason,

 What are we going to be learning this term?

 Maths: We start the spring term by continuing with our multiplication topic.
 We will then look at measurements, including perimeter and area.
 Following this, we will learn about fractions.
 This will include comparing fractions, adding and subtracting and some problem solving.

 English: This term we will look at poems by the author Allan Ahlberg, performing these and writing our own versions.
 We will produce non-fiction reports about Roman soldiers and also look at diary writing.

 Science: We cover two different science topics this term.
 We begin the term by light, this will include shadows, reflections and safety in the sun and will include lots of experiments.
 After half term, we will move onto sound and look at sound waves, pitch and volume.